davidorme/Masters_GIS/practicals/practical_1/practical_1.md

 ### Disaggregating rasters

-The `disaggregate` function also requires a factor, but this time the factor is the square root of the number of cells to _create_ from each cell rather than the number to merge.
+The `disaggregate` function also requires a factor, but this time the factor is the square root of the number of cells to _create_ from each cell, rather than the number to merge.
 There is again a choice to make on what values to put in the cell.
 The obvious answer is simply to copy the parent cell value into each of the new cells: this is pretty simple and is fine for both continuous and categorical values.
 Another option is to **interpolate** between the values to provide a smoother gradient between cells.
 This does **not** make sense for a categorical variable.

 ```{code-cell} R
 # Copy parents